 and Modern Arnis under Grand Master Michael Donovan in London, Ontario.

 Neil McGillivray is uniquely qualified to teach martial arts from a Christian perspective.
-He is an Ordained Minister with Anchor Ministerial Fellowship and a Chaplain with the Fellowship of Evangelical Baptist Churches in Canada.
-He has served as a full-time Youth Pastor and Associate Pastor has taught as Adjunct Faculty at Emmanuel Bible College, and is an experienced Christian leader.
+He is an Ordained Minister and Chaplain.
+He has served as a Youth Pastor and Associate Pastor and has taught as Adjunct Faculty at Emmanuel Bible College, and is an experienced Christian leader.

 Sensei Keith Elka

 2nd Degree Black Belt - Kenpo Karate - Karate for Christ Canada